retrocomputacion/retrobbs/readme.md

 | `boardXpost` | Minimum userclass that can post messages on this board (No less than 1)

 ### **\[PATHS\]**
-Directory paths to different BBS files, some are used internally, other are referenced in menu entry definitions.
+Directory paths to different BBS files, some are used internally, others are referenced in menu entry definitions.
 All paths must end with '/'.

 | key | description
 |:---:|:---